Azar (Quranic figure)

 Azar ibn Nahur ibn Saruh ibn Ra'u ibn Falakh ibn Hud (Note: Assuming Hud is the same as the biblical Eber) (ءَازَرَ) was a Mesopotamian idol-sculptor and the legal guardian of Abraham according to the Quran.
 Many Sunni and Shia scholars argue over whether Azar was the father or paternal uncle of Abraham.
 He was a descendant of Noah, through Shem.

 Etymology

+Western and classical scholars observe that the Hebrew name Terah (or Tharra) was corrupted or changed into forms like Athar or Atar in Greek and Syriac translations in early Christian patristic and historical literature, such as the Historia Ecclesiastica by the fourth-century bishop Eusebius.
+Some historians argue that this warped variant—Athar/Azar—passed phonetically into early regional usage and into the pre-Islamic or early Arabic context.

-The name "Azar" is believed to be related to the Arabic root word A-Z-R (أ - ز - ر), meaning "strength."
+The name "Azar" itself is believed by early Islamic exegetes to be related to the Arabic root word A-Z-R (أ - ز - ر), meaning "strength."